 “Every move you make, every turn that you make confirms you are in the most technologically advanced Z car ever made.”

 This Nissan/Datsun 300ZX is not the one with all the glamor—that 300ZX was the one that followed in the 1990s.
-For 1984, Nissan moved from the inline 6 of the 280ZX to two V6s, one naturally aspirated (160 bhp) and one turbocharged (200 bhp).
+For 1984, Nissan moved from the inline 6 of the 280ZX to a 3.0 liter/181 ci V6 with fuel injection, available either naturally aspirated (160 bhp) or turbocharged (200 bhp).
 The styling was completely and controversially revised for the first time in the history of the Z car—a massive revision akin to that of the Chevrolet Corvette for the same year.
 Base price was $15,800 for the base coupe and $18,200 for the turbo.

 The only option available on the Anniversary Edition was the choice of a five-speed manual transmission or a four-speed automatic transmission.